 Significant Earthquakes and Significant Volcanic Eruptions Posters

 In 2010, ITIC and NCEI again collaborated to develop two global posters displaying Significant Earthquakes and Significant Volcanic Eruptions.
+This resurrected a previous effort, as NCEI had previously produced significant (or destructive) earthquake posters as early as the late 1970s.
 In 2012, the tsunami sources poster was translated into Spanish by the Chilean Navy’s Hydrographic and Oceanographic Service, known by their Spanish acronym, SHOA.